texttechnologylab/DUUIController/DUUIWeb/README.md

 # Structure

 A SvelteKit App is split into the two parts lib and routes.
+The website can be found at [https://duui.texttechnologylab.org](https://duui.texttechnologylab.org).

 ## Lib